 Tactile input is defined as information that we receive from skin receptors about touch, pressure, temperature, and pain.
 Essentially, tactile is anything connected to the sense of touch.
 As the largest organ of the human body, the skin receives constant tactile input.
 Tactile defensiveness, sometimes referred to as tactile hypersensitivity or tactile sensitivity, is an over responsiveness to tactile input.
 Children with tactile defensiveness may exhibit a low threshold for registering a tactile sense.
 For many people, the majority of tactile stimuli are perceived with neutrality.
-For some however, specific tactile sensory input may be perceived as noxious, resulting either in purposeful avoidance or a decrease in organization of behavior as a response.
+For individuals with tactile sensitivity, specific tactile sensory input may be perceived as noxious, resulting either in purposeful avoidance or a decrease in organization of behavior as a response.

 Tactile defensiveness is a specific deficit within the larger umbrella of sensory integration.
 Sensory integration refers to the body’s ability to receive, interpret, and respond to sensory information from the environment.
 How a person perceives sensory input is entirely unique from one individual to another.
 Deficits in sensory integration will be apparent if the response to said sensory input is not functional.

 For example, as someone with “typical” sensory integration, they may not enjoy having the tag of their t-shirt rubbing against their neck, but they will still be able to carry on with their day, eventually forgetting about the tag.
-For someone with tactile defensiveness, their day may be impacted by the tag, likely limiting his or her ability to participate in daily tasks.
+For someone who is tactile defensive, their day may be impacted by the tag, likely limiting his or her ability to participate in daily tasks.
 Potentially this could result in an all-out meltdown until the sensory stimulus (the tag) is removed.
 Even once removed, he or she may require additional recovery time.